 Frederiksborg Slot is the largest Renaissance castle in Scandinavia and has the Museum of National History of Denmark – a popular day-trip from Copenhagen.

 Frederiksborg Castle is home to the vast Museum of National History (Det Nationalhistoriske Museum).
-The rooms of this former royal palace are filled with portraits, history paintings, furniture and decorative art covering the past 500 years of Danish history.
-The beautiful location of the castle on three islands in a small lake, the formal Baroque gardens and informal English landscape park are further attractions.
-Frederiksborg is justifiably one of the most popular day-trip destination from Copenhagen and easy to get to by car, public transportation or day-trip excursion tour.
+The rooms of this former royal palace are filled with portraits, history paintings, furniture, and decorative art covering the past 500 years of Danish history.
+The beautiful location of the castle on three islands in a small lake, the formal Baroque gardens, and informal English landscape park are further attractions.
+Frederiksborg is justifiably one of the most popular day-trip destinations from Copenhagen and easy to get to by car, public transportation, or day-trip excursion tour.

 Frederiksborg Castle in Denmark